cluo0901/RoomGPT/README.md

 # Optional OpenAI keys (required when DEFAULT_APPROACH=openai)
 OPENAI_API_KEY=
 OPENAI_IMAGE_MODEL=gpt-image-1
+OPENAI_IMAGE_SEED=1337
 ```

 You can keep `OPENAI_API_KEY`/`OPENAI_IMAGE_MODEL` values if you plan to provide an OpenAI fallback, but they are not required for the ControlNet flow.

 Set `DEFAULT_APPROACH=controlnet` when you're ready to use the local SDXL ControlNet service instead.
+The OpenAI approach uses the Images Edits endpoint, so it re-draws over your actual room photo; `OPENAI_IMAGE_SEED` is a best-effort knob (ignored if the API doesn't yet support it) to encourage repeatable results.

 If you'd also like to do rate limiting, create an account on UpStash, create a Redis database, and populate the two environment variables in `.env` as well.
 If you don't want to do rate limiting, you don't need to make any changes.